Florida Panhandle Springs

 Two systems in Merritt’s Mill Pond close to Jackson Blue, but only accessible by boat are Hole in the Wall and Twin Caves.
 Neither of these systems has a very large cavern zone.
 And both caverns are very sandy and easily silted out.
 Both systems have small docks built into the trees close by.
 Hole in the Wall’s entrance is in the wall right by the dock.
 Here’s a photo from in the cavern.

-To get to Hole in the Wall, you’ll either need to rent a pontoon from Cave Adventurers or launch off one of the boat ramps on the pond.
-The closest boat ramp is at the end of Day Loop, but can only be used for non-trailered boats.
+To get to Hole in the Wall, you’ll need launch off one of the boat ramps on the pond.
+The closest boat ramp is at the end of Day Loop, but is primitive and it can be easy to get a vehicle stuck in the mud there.

 Keep going and don’t forget to look up at the ceiling.
 Here’s the type of sights you’ll get treated with: